![]() |

 percentage of any large city in the world at that time.
 Iasi (Jassy)

-Elias Schwarzfeld, writer and Romanian Jewish historian from Jassy, wrote two important articles which appeared in the American Jewish Yearbook, 1901-02: The Jews of Roumania - From the Earliest Times to the Present Day and Situation of the Jews in Roumania - Since the Treaty of Berlin (1878) Radu B. Rosetti (a.k.a.
+Elias Schwarzfeld, writer and Romanian Jewish historian from Jassy, wrote two important articles which appeared in the American Jewish Yearbook, 1901-02: The Jews of Roumania - From the Earliest Times to the Present Day [pages 25-62] and Situation of the Jews in Roumania - Since the Treaty of Berlin (1878) [pages 63-87] Radu B. Rosetti (a.k.a.
 Verax) wrote his own view of how the Jews came to Romania in Romania and the Jews, 1904.
-This is a very detailed and interesting history but it is very worthwhile to preface this by reading the Introduction and especially page VII.
 A key turning point in Jewish life in Romania occured in 1866 with laws that denied them citizenship, schooling, and economic opportunity.
 In 1878 the Congress of Berlin attempted to legislate basic rights for religious and other minorities, however it soon became apparent that nothing had changed for Jews in Romania.
 At the same time a new era of economic and religious opportunity opened across the Atlantic.
-It was not surprising that from 1890 to 1910 about 1/3 of the Romanian Jewish population emigrated with the majority to the United States [Samuel Joseph, 1914] and [David Vital 1999].
+It was not surprising that from 1890 to 1910 about 90% of all Romanians who emigrated to the United States were Jewish.
+[Samuel Joseph, 1914], chapter IV.
 A

 large community remained up through the Holocaust and tried to regroup